ipfs/infra/solarnet/README.md

 - You need to be peered into the Hyperboria cjdns network in order to reach the address that this domain name points to.
-- Your cjdns address needs to be whitelisted.
+- Your cjdns address needs to be allowlisted.

 ### Cjdns

-In addition to serving http://h.ipfs.io, we use cjdns for a very simple VPN based on an IP address whitelist.
+In addition to serving http://h.ipfs.io, we use cjdns for a very simple VPN based on an IP address allowlist.

 ```sh
 $ git clone https://github.com/hyperboria/cjdns.git